manymodels/public-ai/README.md

 ## Who we are

-The **Public AI Network** is a coalition working to bring about public AI.
+The **Public AI Network** (PAINT) is a coalition working to bring about public AI.
 We aim to:

 - Ensure public capacity-building is part of the conversation about AI design, policy, and funding
 - Make it easier to build public AI by coordinating research efforts in the ML community
 - Support policymakers and technical teams seeking to implement public AI
-- Organize the movement for public AI
+- Organize the broader movement for public AI

-We host a Slack community which connects together experts from leading public AI projects, thinktanks, and civil society groups.
-We also host a regular [seminar series](https://publicai.network/seminar) that shares insights from leaders in the field such as [Yoshua Bengio](https://archive.org/details/public-ai-bengio), [Diane Coyle](https://archive.org/details/public-ai-coyle), and [Lawrence Lessig](https://archive.org/details/public-ai-lessig).
+We host a Slack community which connects together experts from leading public AI labs, projects, and civil society groups.
+We also host many events (see below) and a regular [seminar series](https://publicai.network/seminar) that shares insights from leaders in the field such as [Yoshua Bengio](https://archive.org/details/public-ai-bengio), [Diane Coyle](https://archive.org/details/public-ai-coyle), and [Lawrence Lessig](https://archive.org/details/public-ai-lessig).

 ## Learn more